 The Ravensdale Community Meadow will bring to local residents a multi-purpose recreational area that can be enjoyed by all ages.
 The Meadow is being developed on the land between the Ravensdale Post Office and the Fire Station and will border on So.
 272nd St. on the north and the Ravensdale/Black Diamond Rd. on the east.

 The large center portion of this land was cleared and graded in December 2012 with $50,000 funding provided by King County.
 Existing trees and plants around the edges will remain to provide a shield from the roads and a natural setting.
-In the summer of 2013, Ravensdale residents will be invited to help trim up the trees and seed the meadow.
+On August 24, 2013, Ravensdale residents held a work party to trim up the trees surrounding the Meadow and clear rocks and small underbrush from the cleared portion.
 Future plans call for a gravel walking path around the perimeter, a picnic area with two picnic shelters, informal sports areas, and eventually a community center building.

 The Ravensdale Park and Ravensdale Community Meadow projects are being managed by the Ravensdale Park Foundation, which consists of local baseball and soccer groups and local residents, with the support of King County.
 We can all be very proud of this contribution to a productive and working neighborhood park and community meadow.